alhajisesay-a/ArewaDS-Fellowship/README.md

 # ArewaDS-Fellowship
 This is assignment 1
-my name is Alhaji Sesay
+My name is Alhaji Sesay
+Arewa Data Science fellow cohort 3.0